spatialaudio/jackclient-python/CONTRIBUTING.rst

 pages using Sphinx_.
 You can install it and a few other necessary packages with::

-   python3 -m pip install -r doc/requirements.txt --user
+   python3 -m pip install -r doc/requirements.txt

 To create the HTML pages, use::